brotkrueml/typo3-prevent-lang-packs-download/Documentation/Index.rst

 ----

-The extension provides the possibility to prevent language packs download for configurable extension keys.
+The extension provides the ability to prevent the download of language packs for configurable extension keys.

 ----